-Adler's M.A. in Counseling: Specialization in Clinical Mental Health Counseling program (CMHC) is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Adler's Master of Arts in Counseling: Specialization in Clinical Mental Health Counseling program (CMHC) is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Graduation from a CACREP accredited program is a requirement for counselor licensure in many states.